-When invoicing for Extra Services, CONSULTANT shall clearly mark on the Invoice Form which services are Extra Services and keep those services separate from or Basic Services and shall include a copy of the written AGENCY authorization for the Extra Services for which payment is requested.
+When invoicing for extra services, CONSULTANT shall clearly mark on the CONSULTANT'S invoice which payments are for Extra Services and keep them separate from the costs for Basic Services.
+CONSULTANT shall also include a copy of the AGENCY letter authorizing the Extra Services with the claim request.